Why YMYL Content is Especially Important for Financial & Healthcare Industries

 The Role of E-E-A-T in YMYL Content

-To excel in YMYL industries, consider the other major concept in the Search Quality Rater Guidelines, E-E-A-T. The acronym E-E-A-T stands for Experience, Expertise, Authoritativeness, and Trustworthiness.
+YMYL defines which topics are held to a higher standard, and E-E-A-T explains how Google evaluates them.
+The acronym E-E-A-T stands for Experience, Expertise, Authoritativeness, and Trustworthiness.
 These factors are used to assess whether a page or topic is high or low quality.
 Bolstering E-E-A-T signals can help improve the quality and credibility of your website, which in turn can improve rankings, organic traffic, and conversion rates.

 Experience